John Eustace: Birmingham City

 Eustace succeeded Lee Bowyer as head coach of Championship club Birmingham City on 3 July 2022.
 His first managerial role in the football league, he signed a three-year contract.
 Eustace's first competitive game in charge was a 0–0 draw away to Luton Town.
-Eustace gained his first victory as Birmingham manager in the following match day, beating Huddersfield Town at home on 5 August 2022.
+Eustace gained his first victory as Birmingham manager in the following match day, defeating Huddersfield Town at home on 5 August 2022.
 Eustace was able to guide the club to its highest points tally since 2016, successfully avoiding relegation.

 On 9 October 2023, Eustace was dismissed by Birmingham.
 The club cited the importance of the board of directors and management being fully aligned on the culture of the football club as the reason behind the decision.
-Following Eustace's dismissal, the club rapidly declined and fell to 20th by the end of the calendar year, which was succeeded by relegation to League One at the end of the season, with his replacement Wayne Rooney being sacked after just fifteen matches.
+Following Eustace's dismissal, the club rapidly declined and fell to 20th by the end of the calendar year, which was succeeded by relegation to League One at the end of the season, with his replacement Wayne Rooney being dismissed after just fifteen matches.